Topics

 - S. Yang and J. K. Kim (2017).
 Discussion: dissecting multiple imputation from a multi-phase inference perspective: what happens when god’s, imputer’s and analyst’s models are uncongenial? by X. Xie and X. L. Meng, Statistica Sinica, 27, 1568–1573.

-- S. Yang, and J. J. Lok (2016).
+- [MSM&SNM] S. Yang, and J. J. Lok (2016).
 A goodness-of-fit test for structural nested mean models, Biometrika, 103, 734–741.

 - S. Yang, and J. K. Kim (2016).
 Fractional imputation in survey sampling: a comparative review, Statistical Science, 31, 415–432.

-- S. Yang, G. Imbens, Z. Cui, D. Faries and Z. Kadziola (2016), Propensity score matching and stratification in observational studies with multi-level treatments, Biometrics, 72, 1055–1065.
+- [Matching] S. Yang, G. Imbens, Z. Cui, D. Faries and Z. Kadziola (2016), Propensity score matching and stratification in observational studies with multi-level treatments, Biometrics, 72, 1055–1065.
 With R package available “multilevelMatching“.

 - S. Yang and J. K. Kim (2016).
 A note on multiple imputation for method of moments estimation, Biometrika, 103, 244–251.